itsHazeyo/Midnight-Club-Unlimited-Handling-Overhaul/README.md

 1.9.9.2 Update, San Andreas Mercenaries vehicles added and tuned appropriately, various handling flag changes, minor adjustment to Everon

-2.0 Upgraded, Latest DLCs added, overhauled the overhaul, Fixed Bufflo lighting bug again (FiveM Only), minus the motorcycles and quads for now.
+2.0 Upgraded, Latest DLCs added, overhauled the overhaul, Fixed Buffalo lighting bug again (FiveM Only), minus the motorcycles and quads for now.

+2.0.1 Update, Latest DLC added, Drift variants now have drift tyres by default, Zeno and Virtue bugs have been fixed, revised Rebla traction bias, Buffalo STX traction loss fixed, added more drag to the Airtug, cleaned up some discrepancies, still haven't touched the motorcycles and quads for now(again).